• Skip to main content

 PRO TIP: One of my top tips for Thanksgiving is to cook things and prep a few days ahead.
 You can cook this turkey, carve it, place the pieces in a roasting pan, then reheat it on Thanksgiving Day.
 Add a little chicken stock to the pan to keep it moist while reheating.

-• Shorter Cooking Time: Starting the oven at a higher temperature reduces the total cooking time by about 30 minutes.
-Most turkey recipes recommend 13 minutes a pound at 350 degrees, which would be 3 hours of cooking time.
-But, this recipe speeds up the process.
+• Shorter Cooking Time: Starting the oven at higher temperatures reduces the total cooking time by about 30 minutes.
+As a general rule of thumb, most turkey recipes recommend 13 minutes pound of turkey at 350 degrees, which would be a 3 hour cooking time.
+But, this recipe speeds up the process and will work on a larger turkey.

-• Cooked Vegetables: Roasting vegetables is OPTIONAL.
-I love to do it this way, as it saves space in my oven cooking 2 dishes in 1.
+• Cooked Vegetables: Roasting on vegetables is OPTIONAL.
+I love to do it this way, it is a great way to save space in the oven and cook two dishes at one time.
 The veggies work like a "rack" and cook perfectly in the roasting pan with some chicken stock.
-I serve the veggies, and then use the leftovers and dripping to make a creamy vegetable soup.
+I serve the veggies and then use the leftovers to make creamy vegetable soup.

-• Easier Carving: Taking out the backbone makes the final carving much easier because the whole turkey lays on a board and can be broken down and sliced very easily.
+• Easier Carving: Taking out the backbone makes the final carving much easier because the whole turkey lays on a board and can be broken down and sliced very easily all while keeping a juicy turkey!

 Nutrition